grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FN6]: these are the parties people *identify* with; they needn't be members.

+[^FNSIG]: technical note: I'm using statistical significance for this (the p-values) rather than, for example, effect size.
+So a small but certain influence is given more weight than a large effect with a large uncertainty attached to it.
+[The American Statistical Association has a good short paper on this][ASA]

 [Resolution]: http://www.resolutionfoundation.org/media/blog/why-did-we-vote-to-leave-what-an-analysis-of-place-can-tell-us-about-brexit/ "Clarke, Stephen.
 Why Did We Vote to Leave?
 What an Analysis of Place Can Tell Us about Brexit.
 Resolution Foundation, 15 July 2016."
 [Wings]: http://wingsoverscotland.com/spotting-the-differences/ "Campbell, Stuart ‘Spotting the Differences’.
 Wings Over Scotland, 10 November 2016."
 [Rowntree]: https://www.jrf.org.uk/report/brexit-vote-explained-poverty-low-skills-and-lack-opportunities "Goodwin, Matthew, and Oliver Heath.
 ‘Brexit Vote Explained: Poverty, Low Skills and Lack of Opportunities’.
 JRF, 26 August 2016."
 [LSE]: http://blogs.lse.ac.uk/politicsandpolicy/personal-values-brexit-vote/ "Kaufmann, Eric: ‘It’s NOT the Economy, Stupid: Brexit as a Story of Personal Values’.
 British Politics and Policy at LSE, 7 July 2016."
 [TECHNOTE]: http://virtual-worlds-research.com/scot/brexit_model_discussion.html "Stark, Graham: Brexit vs Indie: Model Notes and Links"
 [BES]: http://www.britishelectionstudy.com/ "The British Election Study"
+[ASA]: http://www.tandfonline.com/doi/full/10.1080/00031305.2016.1154108 "Wasserstein, Ronald L., and Nicole A. Lazar.
+‘The ASA’s Statement on P-Values: Context, Process, and Purpose’.
+The American Statistician 70, no. 2 (2 April 2016): 129–33. doi:10.1080/00031305.2016.1154108."